XkunW/CycleGAN/README.md

 # Image Translation
-Implementation of UNIT and CycleGAN
+Implementation of UNIT and CycleGAN, trained and tested on two style transfer datasets: monet2photo and summer2winter.